cpoellmann/gatsby-playground/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby Testpage with choc ui components
+  Gatsby Testpage built with chakra and choc ui
 </h1>